 Since then, I have had the pleasure of getting to know several trans women on a personal level.
 However, I no longer make a distinction between my cisgender and transgender friends.
 To me, they are all my friends, regardless of their gender identity.
 I value them for their character, shared interests, and the meaningful connections we have established, rather than focusing on the way they were assigned at birth.
 Inclusivity and acceptance are fundamental values that I hold, and they shape the way I approach my friendships and interactions with others

-Monika: What do you think about the present situation of transgender women in your country?
+Monika: How do you view the current situation of transgender women in the Netherlands?

 Ellen: I think we can consider ourselves fortunate in the Netherlands for the opportunities provided by our healthcare system, as well as the legal possibility to change one's gender.
 I know several transgender women who have successful jobs and careers, so I believe that ultimately anything is possible.
 You just have to believe in yourself, pursue your dreams, and work hard.
 I believe that this applies to everyone, regardless of being transgender.
 In my personal experience, being transgender doesn't hinder success, especially not in the country where I live.